jsapp21/dev-exercise/README.markdown

 Please complete all of the following exercises.
 When you are finished, zip up the exercises, upload the zip file (e.g. to Google Drive), and provide a link to the file.
 Incomplete submissions will not be reviewed.
-Do not include your `node_modules` directory.

-If you have any questions, feel free to email your hiring facilitator.
+If you have any questions, please email your hiring facilitator.

 ## JavaScript